Informfully/Documentation/docs/source/experiment.rst

         return recommendation

 The implementation of the recommendation list is framework-agnostic.
-All that is needed it to write this data to ``recommendationLists`` in MongoDB.
+All that is needed is to write this data to ``recommendationLists`` in MongoDB.
 Researchers can put this behind their own API or they can run the recommender system on the same back end server as the other components of Informfully (thus directly writing to the database).

 This step then concludes the setup of the user experiment.
-Once you have completed the, the Informfully instance is ready to host and launch user experiments.
+Once you have completed this, the Informfully instance is ready to host and launch user experiments.
 You can go back to the experiment overview page and set the mode to

 Once you have completed this setup, your Informfully instance is ready to host and launch user experiments.